 Control Location Description Straw or Fiber Wattles Various - See diagrams Straw wattles shall be installed on all final grade surfaces within grading limits.
-Construction Entrance/Exit Pads Various - See diagrams Temporary construction entrances constructed or gravel on top of a geotextile may be utilized to reduc mud and soil tracking on/offsite of the project area.
-Silt Fencing Various - See diagrams Silt fencing may be installed along perimeters of project area, temporary stockpile locations, and/or temporar construction access roads.
+Construction Entrance/Exit Pads Various - See diagrams Temporary construction entrances constructed of gravel on top of a geotextile may be utilized to reduce mud and soil tracking on/offsite of the project area.
+Silt Fencing Various - See diagrams Silt fencing may be installed along perimeters of projections, and/or temporary construction access roads.

-Runoff Control Control Parameters: Water bars shall have a 3% Outslope and berming shall be tied into the embankment.
-Control Location Description Description Diversion Channel See Diagrams A stormwater runoff Diversional Channel may be utilized to divert upgradient runoff around the project area.
+Runoff Control Control Parameters: Water bars shall have a 3% Outslope and berming shall I be tied into the embankment.
+Control Location Description Diversion Channel See Diagrams A stormwater runoff Diversional Channel may be utilized to divert upgradient runoff around the project area.
 Within the Channel, wattles, silt fencing, flow dissipation and sediment settling basins may be installed.
 Water Bars Repository Access Ramp Water bars may be installed on the Repository Access Ramp during construction to divert runoff and reduce stormwater accumulation on/around the Access Ramp.